 Stripped to essentially seven players, the Warriors (20-15) spiked their first losing streak since dropping six straight games out of the gate, and removed the asterisk that was attached to their 96-84 home victory over San Antonio on Dec.
 11.

 The Spurs were without Duncan in December, but Monday, even at full strength, they still couldn't overturn the previous outcome.
-With only one game remaining against San Antonio (23-10) this season, the Warriors are guaranteed their first season-series victory over the Spurs since 1996-97.

 "In order for us to get back to where we were (last season), and be the team that we're capable of being, we've got to play like that night in and night out," Davis said.